List of Most Frequently Asked RESTful Web services Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #4) Enlist features of RESTful web services.

-Every RESTful web services should have following features and characteristics that are enlisted below:
+Answer: Every RESTful web services should have the following features and characteristics that are enlisted below:

 - Use of HTTP protocol for performing functions like fetching data from the web service, retrieving resources, execution of any query, etc.